-The Arduino Ethernet Shield allows an Arduino board to connect to the internet.
+The Ethernet Shield allows an Basic board to connect to the internet.
 It is based on the W5100 ethernet chip.
 The W5100 provides a network (IP) stack capable of both TCP and UDP.
 It supports up to four simultaneous socket connections.
 Use the Ethernet library to write sketches which connect to the internet using the shield.
-The ethernet shield connects to an Arduino board using long wire-wrap headers which extend through the shield.
+The ethernet shield connects to an Basic board using long wire-wrap headers which extend through the shield.
 This keeps the pin layout intact and allows another shield to be stacked on top.

 The shield also includes a reset controller, to ensure that the W5100 Ethernet module is properly reset on power-up.
 Previous revisions of the shield were not compatible with the Mega and need to be manually reset after power-up.
 The original revision of the shield contained a full-size SD card slot; this is not supported.

-Arduino communicates with both the W5100 and SD card using the SPI bus (through the ICSP header).
+Board communicates with both the W5100 and SD card using the SPI bus (through the ICSP header).
 This is on digital pins 11, 12, and 13 on the Duemilanove and pins 50, 51, and 52 on the Mega.
 On both boards, pin 10 is used to select the W5100 and pin 4 for the SD card.
 These pins cannot be used for general i/o.
 On the Mega, the hardware SS pin, 53, is not used to select either the W5100 or the SD card, but it must be kept as an output or the SPI interface won’t work.

 Note that because the W5100 and SD card share the SPI bus, only one can be active at a time.
 If you are using both peripherals in your program, this should be taken care of by the corresponding libraries.
 If you’re not using one of the peripherals in your program, however, you’ll need to explicitly deselect it.
 To do this with the SD card, set pin 4 as an output and write a high to it.
 For the W5100, set digital pin 10 as a high output.